Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Doubly stochastic advection-diffusion-decay model (DSADM)

-Since the pre-secondary fields $\theta^*(t,s)$ are governed by the models with {\em constant} coefficients, $\theta^*(t,s)$ are stationary in space-time.
+Since the pre-transform fields $\theta^*(t,s)$ are governed by the models with {\em constant} coefficients, $\theta^*(t,s)$ are stationary in space-time.
 The transforms $g_\theta$ are defined to be independent of $(t,s)$, therefore the secondary fields $\theta(t,s)$ are stationary in space-time, too.

+Next, the computation of the four secondary fields is described, including equations for the pre-transform random fields and the respective transformation functions.